What's new in JProfiler 4.0

 Call tree splitting for request URLs.
 JProfiler can now split the call tree every time a new request URL is passed to a servlet or JSP.
 The exact splitting criteria can be configured or even performed with a custom handler through the API.
 This feature allows you to analyze the call tree separately for separate classes of requests.
 In addition, it helps you to pinpoint URLs that are performance bottlenecks.

 Hot spot types.
 Previously, JProfiler would only display hot spots for method calls.
-Now, JProfiler can also calculate hotspots for JDBC calls, JMS calls, JNDI calls and URL invocations.
+Now, JProfiler can also calculate hotspots for JDBC calls, JMS calls, JNDI calls, and URL invocations.
 This feature allows you to analyze the call tree separately for separate classes of requests.
 In addition, it helps you to pinpoint URLs that are performance bottlenecks.
 Below you see a list of URL hot spots.

 Together with the aggregation level, you have a powerful instrument for determining where performance bottlenecks come from.
 The screenshot below shows a list of JDBC hot spots with the J2EE component level aggregation selected for the backtraces.

 Bookmarks.
-Often it is important compare different views at the same time.
+Often it is important to compare different views at the same time.
 In JProfiler 4, you can set a bookmark in one view and have it displayed in all time-resolved views at the same point in time.
 You can add a marker at the current time with the bookmark toolbar button or place markers at times in the past with the context menu.
 Bookmarks have a description that is displayed in a tooltip window when you hover with the mouse over the bookmark line.
 All bookmarks can be renamed manually.

 In addition to manual bookmarks, JProfiler sets automatic bookmarks when you start or stop CPU or allocation recording.
 If you would like to set bookmarks programmatically, you can do that with the profiling API.